Technology

 The core difference: autonomy.
 A chatbot answers questions.
 An agentic AI system processes a loan application, verifies documents, checks credit, and routes approvals - end to end.

-Think of it like hiring an employee.
+Think of it like hiring an employee who scales infinitely and never needs breaks.
 You define their role, provide training, and give them access to the tools they need.
-Then they execute.
-AI agents work the same way, except they scale infinitely and never need breaks.

 How agentic AI differs from generative AI